 Explanation of the requirement

 The intention of this requirement is to ensure that a process has been established to provide the data required for analysis and associated responsibilities for handling the data and analysis.

-(a) ISO/SAE 21434 can be used as the basis for evidencing and evaluating as required, especially based on [RQ-08-03], [RQ-08-04].

 Examples of documents/evidence that could be provided

+The following standards may be applicable:

+(a) ISO/SAE 21434:2021 can be used as the basis for evidencing and evaluating as required, especially based on [RQ-08-02], [RQ-08-03], [RQ-08-04];

+(b) ISO PAS 5112.

 The following could be used to evidence the processes used:

-(b) Procedure for implementing Security Incident Response Team activities (incidents);
+(c) Procedure for implementing Security Incident Response Team activities (incidents);

-(c) Field monitoring (obtaining information on incidents and vulnerabilities);
+(d) Field monitoring (obtaining information on incidents and vulnerabilities);

-(d) Procedure when an incident occurs (including an overview of what information is passed to the analyst in what steps);
+(e) Procedure when an incident occurs (including an overview of what information is passed to the analyst in what steps);

-(e) Procedure when a vulnerability is discovered (including an overview of what information is passed to the analyst in what steps).
+(f) Procedure when a vulnerability is discovered (including an overview of what information is passed to the analyst in what steps).

 V. Paragraph 7.2.2.3.